Office of Special Education and Rehabilitative Service, National Institute on Disability and Rehabilitation Research (NIDRR), Department of Education.

 VIII.
 Other Information

-You may also access documents of the Department published in the Federal Register by using the article search feature at: www.federalregister.gov.
-Specifically, through the advanced Start Printed Page 3890search feature at this site, you can limit your search to documents published by the Department.
+You may also access documents of the Department published in the Federal Register by using the article search Start Printed Page 77510feature at: http://www.federalregister.gov.
+Specifically, through the advanced search feature at this site, you can limit your search to documents published by the Department.

 BILLING CODE 4000-01-P